kdgdkd/ramiho/README.md

 # ramiho - Raspberry Pi Midi Host manager

-ramiho is a terminal interface managing MIDI connexions on your Raspberry Pi.
+ramiho is an interactive command-line interface managing MIDI connexions on your Raspberry Pi.

 For detailed instructions in Spanish, visit [kdg/dkd](http://edpanfleto.com/kdgdkd/).

 ## Features

-ramiho is a script written in bash conceived to manage MIDI connexions on a headless Raspberry Pi.
+ramiho is written in bash, and was conceived to ease MIDI connexions management on a headless Raspberry Pi.
 It builds on Neuma Studio's project [Raspberry Pi as USB/Bluetooth MIDI Host](https://neuma.studio/rpi-midi-complete.html).
-Their project will automatically connect all MIDI devices on the Raspberry Pi between themselves, which is all you need for simple setups like getting a MIDI controller to send information to a synthesizer.
-For more complex setups, like when you add more controllers, synths, or an external clock, you need to resort to aconnect.
+This will automatically connect all MIDI devices on the Raspberry Pi between themselves, which is all you need for simple setups like getting a MIDI keyboard to send notes to a synthesizer.
-Initially, I wrote ramiho as an accesible front-end for aconnect to sort MIDI routing issues.
+My needs are far more complex, so I wrote ramiho as an accesible front-end for aconnect to sort-out MIDI routing issues.

 ramiho's main features are:
-- simple, lightweight interface to manage MIDI connexions between devices
+- simple, lightweight cli to manage MIDI connexions between devices
 - connexion testing tools (MIDI monitors and SendMidi)
 - it allows to save current connexion configuration, and define alternative favorite setups that can be easily loaded
 - all operations are accessible by using only the [numeric pad](http://edpanfleto.com/kdgdkd/assets/numpad.png) (numbers and mathematical operators)
 - it talks, it may be alive

-ramiho generates a list of available MIDI ports from the connected devices, and allows to operate (connect, disconnect, etc) referring only to their position in the list.
-This results in very lean commands; for example,
-- press **1** to see the list of ports and connexions
-- [**+12**](https://edpanfleto.com/kdgdkd/git/ramiho_connect.png) will send the MIDI Out signal from device number 1 to the MIDI In port of device number 2.
-- **-3\*** will disconnect device number 3 from every other device (* is a wildcard)

 ## Dependencies
 ramiho is written in bash, and only requires ALSA for MIDI connexion management.
-I guess that ramiho should work on early Raspberry Pi's and other Linux devices running ALSA.
+I guess it should work on most Linux distributions, including early Raspberry's.
 But don't take my word.
 For additional testing functionalities, ramiho uses [ReceiveMidi](https://github.com/gbevin/ReceiveMIDI) and [SendMidi](https://github.com/gbevin/ReceiveMIDI), both by Geert Bevin.
 These tools provide a filtered monitor and the send midi test.
 The default location for these executables is ramiho's srmidi directory, but you may define any other location (or alias) in the fCONF function.
-For advanced connexion configurations (like routing MIDI channels) ramiho uses [Midish](https://midish.org), by Alexandre Ratchov.
+For advanced connexion configurations (like routing MIDI channels) ramiho uses [midish](https://midish.org), by Alexandre Ratchov.
 And if you wish ramiho to speak back, you will need a text-to-sound engine; I use [festival](http://festvox.org/festival/) (**sudo apt-get install festival**).

 ## Installation
 Copy the files and directories in this repository to your user directory (typically /home/pi/ramiho/).
-Make sure that the permissions are right, so ramiho is executable and can access favcnx files.
-You may also download the programs mentioned on the previous section.
-I believe that should be it.
+Make sure that the permissions are right, ramiho is executable and can access favcnx files.
+You may also install the additional programs mentioned on the previous section.

 **Setting-up a headless Raspberry Pi**
 The standard setup for ramiho would be on a headless Raspberry Pi, connected to a WIFI network and operated through an SSH client... and with a number of MIDI devices connected to it's USB ports.
 If this is your case, you may consider taking the following steps: